 Our classes are suitable for both children and adults.
 The minimum starting age is 5 years old at our Thursday kids / beginners class.
 For our regular class, we accept children from 7 years old.

-There are always around 25 full-time instructors at the JKA head office (Sohonbu) in Tokyo, Japan, as well as other official representatives throughout the world.
+The JKA has around 25 full-time instructors at the head office and dojo (Sohonbu) in Tokyo, Japan, as well as other officially designated representatives throughout the world.
 All are dedicated to karate and practise every day for their own development and for the benefit of the organisation.
 Regular international courses ensure that JKA Shotokan karate is consistent the world-over and that it remains true to its roots, firmly based on the ancient tradition of Bushido.
 Read more about the Japan Karate Association…

 This is up to you but as with any activity, the more you practise, the better you will get.
-If your goal is to make progress through the grades at 3-month intervals, attending classes a minimum of twice per week will help you achieve this.
-By training once per week it is likely that gradings will be at 6-month intervals or more.
-Training to an irregular pattern or once per week and missing lessons is discouraged.
-Try to be consistent and make up for any absences.
+Ideally, you’ll be able to attend twice per week, and if your goal is to make progress through the grades at 3-month intervals, attending classes twice per week will help you achieve this.
+By training once per week it is likely that gradings will be at 6-monthly intervals or more.
+Training to an irregular pattern eg. once per week and missing lessons is discouraged.
+Try to be consistent and make up for any time lost through absence.

 QI graded before, can I wear my belt?

 We don’t want to take your belt away from you.
-Karate is one of the most popular martial arts and is practised all over the world so it’s likely there will be differences between schools.
-Once you have been training with us for a little while we can discuss how best to move forward.
+Karate is one of the most popular martial arts, and with Shotokan being the most widely practised styles of karate, you’ll never be far from a dojo, wherever you are in the world.
+That said, it stands to reason that there will be differences between schools, even among Shotokan.
+But once you have been training with us for a little while we can discuss how best to move forward.